The coronavirus pandemic has, of course, challenged everyone to think about how we can all move forward in such extraordinary times.

 Yoga Immersion Course, May 2022

-Do you want to expand your understanding of our myofascial connections and discover the truth about the strength and elasticity of our tissues?
+If you'd like to dive deep into yoga, to expand your understanding of our anatomy and functional movement and explore the amazing strength and elasticity of our tissues...

 Scaravelli inspired yoga is unique and challenging – both to practice and to teach.
-Vanda’s approach to the body offers a fresh way of looking at the body and the postures, which will nourish and inspire you in your yoga journey.
+Vanda’s approach to the body offers a fresh way of looking at the body and the postures, which nourishes and inspires our yoga practice.

 During the Immersion course we will:

 ∗ Deepen our knowledge of anatomy and structural relationships

 * Explore the magic and power of simple breathwork, particularly when working with Long Covid, post viral fatigue and stress

 * Investigate how yoga practice supports our autonomic nervous system, stimulating the natural restorative qualities of the parasympathetic

 * Learn more about our myofascial connections and biotensegrity and how they affect us in yoga